 1. If you register for fall lessons during our registration period in June, your first invoice will be sent (via email) Sept 1st - 3rd and will be due on September 7th before attending the first lesson.

-2. If you register for fall lessons during the summer term when our billing offices are closed, your first invoice will be sent (via email) the first week of September and payment is due in full on the due date listed on your invoice (and before attending your first lesson).
+2. If you register for fall lessons during the summer term your first invoice will be sent (via email) the first week of September and payment is due in full on the due date listed on your invoice (and before attending your first lesson).

 When are payments due?